Claquetteuuuh/obsidian-cybersec-note/soc/Pyramid of pain.md

 ```
 # Tools - Challenging
 We can use Fuzzy hashes (context triggered piecewise hashes) to determine similarity between the files.
+# TTP - Tough
+Tactics, Techniques & Procedures.
+It include all the https://attack.mitre.org/ Matrice, it's all the step followed by an attacker to achieve his objective, from phishing to persistance and data exfiltration.